bable5/git-workshop/outline.md

 ## Task

 * Create a new git repository
-* Add a READMEME file
+* Add a README file
 * Create the first commit for the repository

 ## Branching and merging